-Other books by this author that I've reviewed include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Collective, Universal Alien, Alien Separation, Alien in Chief.
+Other books by this author that I've reviewed include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation.

 Eighth in the Katherine “Kitty” Katt science fiction romance series and revolving around aliens who fight to save the day.
 While this story is mostly in Washington D.C., it does zip over to Guantanamo Bay.

 Koch uses a lot of music in writing this series, and she really goes for it in Alien Research as secondary communication between Kitty and Algar.
 Yep, we finally meet the Operations Team!!
 I still can’t decide if I’m appalled, cracking up, or still stunned… I suspect most of that stunned has to do with the bad guys’ evil plan that almost succeeds.
 It does succeed in one horrendous detail.
 One that will leave you crying.
 And pose a difficult funerary question for the A-Cs.
 They don’t believe in ’em, and yet the president is asking for one.
 A formality that requires attendance and focus — and great cover.
 No enemy will dare not attend, not when public opinion is on the line.

 There are so many situations in this that put the A-Cs between a rock and a hard place.
 They need to keep safe and yet no one wants a massacre.
 There have been enough.
 God knows, there have been more than enough.
 I have to confess that Alien Research is not one of my favorites.
 On the one hand, for the obvious reasons.
 On the other hand, this one is too serious.
 Which, I suppose can be explained by all that sadness.